Grant ProgramSteven Roth Memorial Grant Program

 Purpose of the Grant Program

-The purpose of the Grant Program is to aid MHF members around the world as they work in educational and/or service-oriented purposes which contribute to the missional purposes of the church.
+The purpose of the Grant Program is to aid MHF members around the world as they volunteer in educational and/or service-oriented purposes which contribute to the missional purposes of the church.
 The Grant Program gives MHF members who are in the education phase, working to pay off loans, or working in volunteer or low-income settings the opportunity to receive the support of the larger MHF community for volunteer mission and service projects in which they are personally participating.

 How to support the Grant Program